 St Augustine Girls’ High School (SAGHS), founded on 19th September, 1950, is one of the top all girls secondary schools in Trinidad and Tobago.
 They demonstrated their environmental stewardship by participating in the 1000 Trees Challenge.
 The girls bought and took home their trees.
 After planting they sent the location of their trees to CZITT.

 On World Environment Day 2019, CZITT partnered with the High Commission of India to Trinidad and Tobago in an activity to mark the 150th birth anniversary of Mahatma Gandhi.
 CZITT and local community group, The Felicity Environmental Conservation Organisation (FECO) planted 150 Moringa trees on an abandoned sugar cane field.
-Six trees were also planted on the compound of the Chaguanas Borough as a CZITT Forest of Fame to mark the event.
-50 additional trees were handed out to attendees at the event.
+Six trees were also planted on the compound of the Chaguanas Borough Corporation as a CZITT Forest of Fame to mark the event.
+50 additional trees were handed out to attendees to ensure the event was carbon neutral.

 From left, Acting Indian High Commissioner, Mr Raj Kamal, His Excellency, Justice Carmona (Former President), Mayor of Chaguanas, Mr Gopaul Boodhan and Mr Donald Baldeosingh, Founder of CZITT.